For urgent consular assistance call

 You can apply for this through the Road Transport Administration Department Myanmar.

-You're 4 times more likely to die in a motor vehicle accident in Myanmar than in Australia.
+You're more likely to be killed in a car accident in Myanmar than in Australia.

 Roads in Myanmar are dangerous because of: